-- 1. Target folder display All files are recorded into this folder. - 2.
-Available space display Shows the amount of recording space available on the disk on which the target folder is located. - 3.
+- 3. Available space display Shows the amount of recording space available on the disk on which the target folder is located. - 4.
 Clear All button Clicking this button deselects all inputs, so that no channels will be recorded.
 When you only need to record a few channels, it can be quickest to deselect all and then select only the ones you need.
-Similarly, when setting up recording for a new situation, it may be most efficient to deselect all inputs and enable those you need. - 4.
+Similarly, when setting up recording for a new situation, it may be most efficient to deselect all inputs and enable those you need. - 5.
 Select All button Clicking this button enables all channels for recording.
-When you want to record most or all channels, it can be quickest to select all channels and then deselect the ones you do not need. - 5.
-Set target folder button Clicking this brings up a file navigator that enables you to choose a target folder. - 6.
-Bit depth field Click this to select 8, 16, 24, or 32-bit (floating point) depth for recording. - 7.
+When you want to record most or all channels, it can be quickest to select all channels and then deselect the ones you do not need. - 6.
+Set target folder button Clicking this brings up a file navigator that enables you to choose a target folder. - 7.
+Bit depth field Click this to select 8, 16, 24, or 32-bit (floating point) depth for recording. - 8.
 Recording space required display Shows the amount of disk space required to record the selected channels per minute or per hour.
-This display adjusts as you select or deselect channels.
+This display adjusts as you select or deselect channels. - 9.
+Record Start mode field Click on this and choose Start immediately to begin recording as soon as the red Start button is clicked, or choose Delayed start and enter a start time in the minutes and seconds fields, as seen below.